MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/journeys/large-enterprise/multi-cloud-evolution.md

 ## Next steps

-In many large enterprises, the disciplines of cloud governance can be blockers to adoption.
-The next article has some closing thoughts about making governance a team sport, to help ensure long-term success in the cloud.
+In many large enterprises, the Five Dsciplines of Cloud Governance can be blockers to adoption.
+The next article has some additional thoughts on making governance a team sport to help ensure long-term success in the cloud.

 > [!div class="nextstepaction"]
 > [Multiple layers of governance](./multiple-layers-of-governance.md)